Muhaiminul-official/BoilerPlate_Config/README.md

 ## Installation

 To use these snippets, you'll need to add them to your Visual Studio Code snippets configuration.
-You can do this by following these steps:
+Follow these steps:

 1. Open Visual Studio Code.
 2. Go to `File` > `Preferences` > `User Snippets`.